digital-asset/daml/docs/source/concepts/local-ledger.rst

    A deployed DAML ledger in general does not store or even construct such a shared causality graph.
    The Participant Nodes merely maintain the local ledgers for their parties.
    They synchronize these local ledgers to the extent that they remain consistent.
-   That is, all the local ledgers could be combined into a consistent single causality graph of which they are projections.
+   That is, all the local ledgers can in theory be combined into a consistent single causality graph of which they are projections.

 Explaining the causality examples